 Who can blame anybody for being on either extreme side of the supplement debate?
 We are constantly slammed with conflicting claims on the good ones, the ones that don’t hold up in the real world, and the ones that are just plain ole’ garbage.
 Over my almost 30-years of weight training, I’ve been down both of these roads.
 One day I would feel like I should be taking everything and then the next day I found myself thinking everything is worthless.
 For years, I repeated this cycle.

 I remember how confusing it was for me at a time when the supplement world was in its infancy.
-I know that,
+I know that, for many of you, navigating through the jungle of supplement info that is out there today can be frustrating.

 I’m going to give you one piece of advice right now that will make the idea of supplements much less daunting.
 Ready for it?
 Supplements don’t actually Have “Drug Like” Effects.
 That’s it.
 No matter what an ad suggests.
 Nor are they a substitution for real, healthy eating.
 They are called “supplements” for a reason.
 They are meant to supplement good nutrition and proper exercise.
 As basic as this sounds, it’s this realization that will allow you to accept supplements for what they are and to make wiser decisions going forward.
 This means less frustration, less disappointment, and an end to wasting money on snake oils.